jmathai/jmathai.github.com/_posts/2012-08-01-fundraising.md

 At any given point we were in discussions with or waiting to hear back from several potential investors.
 In February I had come across a foundation I'd never heard of before, the [Shuttleworth Foundation](https://www.shuttleworthfoundation.org/).

 The Shuttleworth Foundation invests in people working in the areas of open data, open science, open government and other open things.
-It was a long shot but that hadn't stopped me in the past so I did the work to find out more about the foundation and figuring out who I might know working there.
+It was a long shot but that hadn't stopped me in the past so I did the work to find out more about the foundation and figured out who I might know working there.

-A friend of an acquaintence, Philipp Schmidt, had previously received a grant from the Shuttleworth Foundation.
+A friend of an acquaintence, [Philipp Schmidt](http://www.media.mit.edu/people/ps1), had previously received a grant from the Shuttleworth Foundation.
 I talked with him and told him about OpenPhoto.
-He thought it was a good fit and introduced me to Karien Bezuidenhout, COO at the Shuttleworth Foundation.
+He thought it was a good fit and introduced me to [Karien Bezuidenhout](https://www.shuttleworthfoundation.org/about-us/team/karien-bezuidenhout-chief-operating-officer/), COO at the Shuttleworth Foundation.

 I'd go on to receive a fellowship grant from the Shuttleworth Foundation.
 It wasn't until later that I realized how fundamental the foundation's fellowship model would be to the ultimate success of OpenPhoto.